 In short, ravioli in Italian also means family, warmth but also friends, and happiness.

 Filled pasta is a universe.
-Which it is fun to enter to appreciate the regional differences and the nuances of taste.
+It is fun to enter to appreciate the regional differences and the nuances of taste.

 As we have seen, Italy is full of stuffed pasta that people liked, liked, and will still like.